top of page

 Whether you’re asking for support or defending against a claim, working with an experienced family law lawyer helps ensure your rights are protected and your case is built on solid ground.

-At Michael Lyore Law, we help clients understand their options, prepare strong cases, and fight for fair outcomes.
+At Michael Iyore Law, we help clients understand their options, prepare strong cases, and fight for fair outcomes.

 If you're going through a separation or divorce and are unsure about your support obligations or entitlements, don’t try to handle it alone.